 Using sign language along with speech to express the words in the Edmark Reading Program can greatly enhance comprehension.
-The Word Signs DVD includes video demonstrations for making each sign.
+The Word Signs includes video demonstrations for making each sign.

-Because sign language differs from region to region, the authors of the Word Signs DVD chose the most universal forms of the signs to facilitate learning by all students.
+Because sign language differs from region to region, the authors of the Word Signs chose the most universal forms of the signs to facilitate learning by all students.
 In some cases, an alternate sign is provided to differentiate between similar word signs.
-A copy of the Word Signs DVD is provided with each Level 2 program, and may also be purchased separately from PRO-ED.
+To access the Word Signs videos, select Resources from the Home page, then select Word Signs.
+Select the letter matching the first letter of the the word you wish to view.